 - Labour Positions: learning all the different positions which can ease your labour pain and work with gravity to aid baby’s head descending in the pelvis and thus speed up dilation and labour.
 (More about this in another post)

 - Emptying your bladder often: A full bladder can be uncomfortable, inhibit labour, and slow the descent of your baby’s head

 - Breathing with focus and intention will decrease your perception of pain.

-- Bearing down, holding rope or bar that is suspended high above your head focuses your attention on the upper body, hence allowing for relaxation in the bottom part of your body
+- Holding rope or bar that is suspended high above your head focuses your attention on the upper body, hence allowing for relaxation in the bottom part of your body

 - Water: You could either shower as often as you like, and the hot water beating down your back and abdomen will help relieve pain, or totally immerse yourself in a bath.